 Device-level protection has the added complexity that different software is required for different kinds of devices, and some devices, e.g. games consoles, are not covered, though many of these do now have their own protection built-in — which is worth checking, if you aren’t sure.

-Free options include Mobicip (which also offers a more comprehensive paid service) and K9.
+Free options include Mobicip (which also offers a more comprehensive paid service).
 These kinds of services cover a good range of device types (at least Windows and Mac PCs, iPads, iPhones, and Android phones and tablets).
 This may offer limited control over other apps installed on mobile devices, and require you to use their own browser software instead of the more common browsers installed on these devices (which need to be disabled or uninstalled when using these systems).

 NetNanny is a paid service also covering Mac, Windows, iOS and Android, with different plans for different numbers of devices.
 The service includes filtering, scheduling, social media monitoring, alerts and reports, and the ability to customize the service differently for different devices.

 4. Accountability-only services